Abdelazizmakkawi1/SEVEN-SAGES-TEA-COMPANY-SSTC-DATA-MODELING-PROJECT/02-Building-Power-BI-Report-for-Waggle/README.md

 ### Report Tab 3:
 To drive insights from the `family` dataset, the third tab included:
 - A table that shows important family data.
+- A Line chart that shows the relationship between household income and how many pets they own.
+- A Line chart that shows the relationship between pet expenses and how many pets they own.
-- A card that shows the count of total pets on the dataset, and has 2 bookmark buttons to show only cat or dog counts.
+- A Map visual that shows the distribution of families that own the pets in the USA
-- A visualization that shows the relation between `house hold income` and `number of owned pets` along the dataset with `pet type` as hue.

 ![Waggle Report Tab 3](https://github.com/xShaimaa/Udacity-Data-Analysis-and-Viz-with-Microsoft-Power-BI/blob/master/02-Building-Power-BI-Report-for-Waggle/Waggle-dashboard/Waggle-tab3.jfif)